machbarschaft/Machbarschaft-Backend/README.md

 # port to be used for the backend application.
 Default is 3000.
 PORT=

-# URL of the Frontend application to use the link in swagger and in emails, for example for resetPassword or emailVerification.
+# URL of the Frontend application to use the link in swagger, JWT and in emails, for example for resetPassword or emailVerification.
 If you use a localhost server, include the port (for example localhost:3000).
+Has to be a full URL including https:// or http://.
 URL=

 # MongoDB connection.
 Format for remote instance for example mongodb+srv://dbUser:dbPasswort@dbUrl/dbName?retryWrites=true&w=majority, for local instances usually mongodb://localhost:27017/dbName